 There are dozens of ways to explore the Chesapeake Bay and its rivers.
-From mobile apps to websites to maps, here's our selection of resources to help you explore the Bay and its tributaries, paddle historic water trails, plan an excursion through history across the watershed, and even find healthy beaches.
+From mobile apps to websites to maps, here's our selection of resources to help you explore the Bay and its tributaries, paddle historic water trails, plan an excursion through history, and even find healthy beaches.

 Exploring the Bay and Its Tributaries

 Online Chesapeake Bay, Susquehanna River & Tidal Tributaries Access Guide

 In 2012, 18 new public access sites opened up across the region.
 The Chesapeake Bay Program's online Public Access Guide provides information on over 500 major public access sites in the Bay region.
 Users can find sites offering opportunities for boating, fishing, wildlife observation, and beach use.
 Search for public access point by address, city, or zip code.
 Check it out at chesapeakebay.net/discover/public-access.

 Four hundred years ago Englishman John Smith set off with a small crew in an open boat to explore the Chesapeake Bay.
 Between 1607 and 1609 Smith mapped and documented nearly 3,000 of the Bay and its rivers.
 The trail, which follows his travels, was officially launched on May 12, 2007 and was the first national historic watertrail established by Congress.
 Visit the National Park Service's trail website at nps.gov/cajo/index.htm for information, resources, and maps.

 A Boater's Guide to the Captain John Smith Chesapeake National Historic Trail